MattVonVielen/cryingbear.net/content/essays/daughter.md

 Fast-forward: it's mid-procedure, the baby's safely extracted and the cord is cut.
 After a once-over to ensure that there were no emergency issues, a nurse presents Mom with her new child.
-And Mom, high as a kite (and maybe twice as desperate) cuddles the baby and coos "Elizabeth..."
+And Mom, high as a kite (and maybe twice as desperate) cuddles the baby and coos "Hi Elizabeth..."

 Around which time Dad gently reaches down and touches her, admonshing her.
 "No, Joanne.
 It's a boy."